siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/iis-configuration/usage.md

 ### Before you begin

-* Discover an existing IIS configuration and store the configuration as component version in IBM UrbanCode Deploy.
+* Discover an existing IIS configuration and store the configuration as component version in IBM DevOps Deploy.
 For more information, see [Discovering and applying configurations](#discovering-and-applying-configurations).
 * Change several properties in either the live IIS configuration or in the component version so that the changes can be detected during a comparison.

 ### Running the live comparison

 Map the relevant component to your application environments resource tree, as shown in **Figure 1**.
 The comparison process skips the request if you do not have a component that is mapped to the resource tree.
 The application process iterates through each component in the resource tree.
 For each component in the resource tree, the version that you select is compared to the live configuration.

-In IBM UrbanCode Deploy, go to the Applications page.
+In IBM DevOps Deploy, go to the Applications page.
 Click the example IISApp application.
 Click the deployment push button on the environment where you want to run the live comparison.
 From the **Process** list, select **Live Compare**.
 Select the version or versions from multiple components to compare against the live configuration.
 If you select multiple component versions, they are compared sequentially.
 Ensure that **Only Changed Versions** is cleared.
 For an example of the Run Process window, see **Figure 2**.
 Click **Submit**.
 The live comparison process runs.
 Typically, it can take several seconds to run the comparison, depending on how much configuration data is stored.

 [![Figure 1.
 IIS application component that is mapped to the resource tree.](media/iiscompare1.png)](media/iiscompare1.png) Figure 1.
 IIS application component that is mapped to the resource tree.